verdammtigor/Dynamic-Research-Slots-Reborn/docs/submodding_guide.md

 **Option A: Use the template (easiest)**

-1. Copy `submod_template.txt` from the main mod's `docs/` folder to your submod:
+1. Copy the code blocks from `submod_quick_start_template.md` to your submod:
    - `common/scripted_effects/ZZ_your_submod_name.txt`
-2. Edit the template file and uncomment/modify the hooks you need.
+2. Uncomment/modify the hooks you need.
 3. In the launcher, set a **dependency** or **load order** so your submod loads **after** "Dynamic Research Slots Reborn".
 4. Test your submod with the main mod.